Ahtishamkarim/ahtishamkarim/README.md

 ## 🤝 Let's Connect & Collaborate

- open to new opportunities, freelance projects, and tech conversations.
+Open to new opportunities, freelance projects, and tech conversations.

 <br/>